 You may create a logical disk in multiple pieces.
 The advantage of a multi-piece logical disk is that you can distribute it across several physical disks, thus improving I/O performance.
 The ability to create a multi-piece logical disk is also helpful in cases where a physical disk does not have the desired amount of space in a single contiguous area of the disk.
 In such cases, you can join any portions of any free areas on the physical disk into a single logical disk.
 You can create a logical disk having up to 32 pieces and use it just as if it were a single-piece logical disk.
-The disadvantage to having multi-piece logical disk inaccessible, the entire logical disk also becomes inaccessible, even pieces residing on functioning physical disks.
+The disadvantage to having multi-piece logical disks on separate physical disks is that if a hardware failure makes any piece of the logical disk inaccessible, the entire logical disk also becomes inaccessible, even pieces residing on functioning physical disks.
+Striped logical disks also have this disadvantage.